BaronZ/EasySP/README.md

  * Eliminate SharedPreferences operating code by using `@EasySP` on pojo class
  * All the code generate at compile time automaticaly
  * Support any type SharedPreferences supports, eg: `String`, `int`, `Set<String>` etc.
+ * This library does not package to your apk, so it will not increase your method count and apk size

 Example